AdaCore/langkit-query-language/user_manual/generated/stdlib.rst

     Return all children nodes starting from a base subprogram body, but not entering in nested bodies.

+.. function:: closest_enclosing_generic(n)

+    If ``n`` is part of a generic package or subprogram, whether it is instantiated or not, then return it.

 .. function:: enclosing_block(n)

     Return the first DeclBlock enclosing n if any, null otherwise